photobuff99/Delevoryas_CSCI2270_FinalProject/README.md

 # Dependencies
 * This program uses the standard C and C++ libraries, and it is necessary to have access to GCC for compilation.
-* Serialization of transmitted bytes has not been implemented, so it is important that systems using the program are using GCC 4.8.2 (struct padding).
+* Serialization of transmitted bytes has not been implemented, so it is important that systems using the program are using GCC 4.8.2 (for struct padding).
 However, I have tried connecting from my Mac (running OS X Yosemite 10.10.2 and not using gcc but rather Apple's LLVM version 6.1.0 and clang-602.0.49) and it works just as well as when I connected using the virtual machine.
 * This code was written for Unix systems, including Mac OS X and Ubuntu Linux.

 # System Requirements